 Poutine is probably Canada’s most well-known dish – that’s a Canada fact!
 Poutine may be the Canadian dish by excellence, but most locals seem to have a love-hate relationship with it.

 When it comes to us, however, we just can’t seem to get enough of this sinfully decadent dish that consists of a rich, peppery gravy generously ladled on hot fries and topped with ‘squeaky’ cheese curds.
+Don’t miss this Canadian National dish when visiting Canada for the first time.

 A hearty Canadian food dish that’s bound to help anyone face those notorious Canadian winters, Tourtiere dates all the way back to the early 1600s.